oorischubert/turtlebot/README.md

 # TurtleBot ROS2 Project

-A ROS2-based TurtleBot simulation and control project that provides a complete environment for robot simulation, navigation, and control using Gazebo.
+A ROS2-based TurtleBot simulation and control project that provides a complete environment for robot simulation, navigation, and control for Oori's custom TurtleBot variant.

 ## Overview

-This project implements a TurtleBot simulation environment with ROS2, featuring:
+This project implements control and simulation environments for TurtleBot with ROS2, featuring:

 - Gazebo simulation integration
 - Robot state publishing